2023 Most Popular Electrical Engineering Master's Degree Schools in Texas

 Read full report on Electrical Engineering at Texas Tech University

-The University of Texas Rio Grande Valley ranked #7 on this year’s Most Popular Electrical Engineering Master’s Degree Schools in Texas list.
+With a ranking of #7, The University of Texas Rio Grande Valley did quite well on this year’s most popular schools for electrical engineering students working on their master’s degree.
 UT Rio Grande Valley is a very large public school located in the medium-sized city of Edinburg.

 Of the 24 students majoring in EE at UT Rio Grande Valley, 83% are male and 17% are female.

-Full Electrical Engineering at The University of Texas Rio Grande Valley Report
+Read full report on Electrical Engineering at The University of Texas Rio Grande Valley

 Texas A&M University - Kingsville did quite well in this year’s ranking of the most popular places for electrical engineering students to get a master’s degree.
 It came in at #7 on the list.
 Located in the town of Kingsville, Texas A&M Kingsville is a public college with a medium-sized student population.